 Technology Fee.
-A \$17.50 per semester fee is assessed for use of the Computer Lab and personal technical support from CITDL.
+A \$150.00 per semester fee is assessed for technical support from CITDL.

 Continuation of Enrollment Fee.
-A fee of \$1,295 (equivalent to one graduate credit hour) is assessed if a student cannot complete a clinical course within the required semester and must extend the clinical component of the course into the following semester(s).
+A fee of \$1,358 (equivalent to one graduate credit hour) is assessed if a student cannot complete a clinical course within the required semester and must extend the clinical component of the course into the following semester(s).